myhro/docs-content/content/reference/swarm-json.md

 Note that there currently is a hard [limit](https://giantswarm.io/limits/) of 10 instances per component.

+### `namespace<TBD>`

+With the `namespace<TBD>` property you can group components closer together.
+All components in a `namespace<TBD>` share the same IP address, TCP/UDP port space, IPC objects, optionally share volumes and they will be scheduled on the same machine.
+If one of the components fail, all others will be restart as well.

+To put multiple components in a single `namespace<TBD>`, give all of them the same value for the `namespace<TBD>` property.
+Note that you can only group components from a single service together.

+If you scale a component in a `namespace<TBD>` all components in that group will be scaled.
+Note that each group on scaled instances will have their own namespaces and can be scheduled on different machines.

 ### `volumes`

 When you stop an application component, all data written to the file system in the docker container representing this component is lost.
 With volumes you can preserve your data to survive stops and starts.
 The volumes you define will be created when the application is created and will be deleted upon application deletion.